spacetelescope/jdaviz/docs/specviz2d/export_data.rst

 ==========

-Images in the 2D spectrum viewer can be exported as `specutils.Spectrum1D` objects into the notebook (replace "2D data" with the lable of the desired data):
+Images in the 2D spectrum viewer can be exported as `specutils.Spectrum1D` objects into the notebook (replace "2D data" with the label of the desired data):

 .. code-block:: python